syss69/elephantgame/README.md

 # React Coding Challenge

 ## Introduction
-This project is an bare-bones React/Typescript template.
+This project is a bare-bones React/Typescript template.
 Candidates who are invited to solve the coding challenge are required to fork this repository and implement any components/hooks/modules/tests they deem necessary for a good design.
-Once implemented, candidates are expected to share their repositories for internal review at Emerson.
+This challenge is confidential and candidates should keep forked repositories private.
+Once implemented, candidates are expected to provide private access to their interviewer for code review.

 ## Challenge Description